 Launched nationally in 2010, Dwolla offered merchants and consumers an online and mobile alternative to expensive card networks.
 Since then, the company has evolved and expanded its technology to meet the challenges of its customers, introducing innovations in real-time payments, frictionless bank transfers, and tokenization.
 Following the 2011 release of its first publicly available API, the company introduced its White Label API in 2015.
 The debut marked the company's transition away from emphasizing its own branded network to providing third-party applications a seamless, flexible, and secure SaaS platform to access the U.S. banking infrastructure.

-Dwolla has raised over $35M from tier-one investors, including Andreessen Horowitz and Union Square Ventures, but our roots (and headquarters) remain in Des Moines, Iowa.
+Dwolla has attracted investment from Andreessen Horowitz, Union Square Ventures, and others, but our roots (and headquarters) remain in Des Moines, Iowa.
 You should check it out some time.

 Congratulations America: Your Paycheck Will Soon Clear in One Day